Skip to content

 What is the best free secret scanning tool?

 Gitleaks is the most popular free secret scanner with over 24,400 GitHub stars.
-It runs as a pre-commit hook or CI/CD step, scanning for 150+ secret patterns including AWS keys, API tokens, and database credentials.
-For teams that need credential verification (checking if leaked secrets are still active), TruffleHog is the better choice.
+It runs as a pre-commit hook or CI/CD step and detects 150+ secret patterns including AWS keys, API tokens, and database credentials.
+For credential verification (checking if leaked secrets are still active), TruffleHog is the better choice.

 Can GitHub's built-in secret scanning replace dedicated tools?

 GitHub Secret Scanning detects secrets from partner patterns (AWS, Azure, Stripe, etc.) pushed to public repositories.
 It covers fewer patterns than Gitleaks or TruffleHog, does not scan git history retroactively, and requires GitHub Advanced Security for private repos.
-Dedicated tools offer broader detection, pre-commit blocking, and CI/CD flexibility.
+Dedicated tools offer broader detection and pre-commit blocking.

 How do I prevent secrets from being committed to git?